-- University of Michigan English Language Institute (MET) – minimum score 77.
+- Michigan English Test (MET) – minimum score 59.

 - Pearson Test of English Academic (PTE) – minimum test score of 55.

-Admission Requirement: Criminal Record and Vulnerable Persons checks are required for Continuing Care.
-Admissions will notify applicants when to submit completed checks.
-A conviction or finding will prohibit admission to this program.
+- Admission requirement: Criminal record and vulnerable persons checks are required for Continuing Care.
+We'll notify applicants when to submit completed checks.
+Note: A conviction or finding will prohibit admission to this program.

-Program Requirement: A number of programs in the Schools of Health & Human Services and Trades & Technology require a Criminal Record check, Vulnerable Sector check and/or Child Abuse Register search to complete work placements (such as field work, internships, co-ops).
-A conviction or finding on any of these checks may impact your ability to obtain a work placement and complete program requirements necessary to graduate.
+- Program requirement: A number of programs require a criminal record check, vulnerable sector check and/or child abuse register search to complete work placements (such as field work, internships, co-ops).
+Note: A conviction or finding on any of these checks may impact your ability to obtain a work placement and complete program requirements necessary to graduate.

-Some NSCC programs require a post-secondary credential for admission such as a certificate, diploma or degree.
+Some programs require a postsecondary credential (e.g. certificate, diploma or degree) for admission.
 To ensure your credential qualifies for assessment, it must meet a minimum number of instructional hours.